The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Large graph limit theorems

 \subsection{General case}

-All limits considered below, unless otherwise noted, are for $n\to \infty$.
-We use $\stackrel{P} \to$ to denote convergence in probability in the space of right-continuous with finite left limits (\textit{c\`{a}dl\`{a}g)} stochastic processes on random configurations drawn according to an LCM $\mathcal{G}_r(\psi,n)$.
+All limits considered below, unless otherwise noted, are with respect to the number of nodes $n\to \infty$.
+We use $\stackrel{P} \to$ to denote convergence in probability in the product space of the right-continuous with finite left limits (\textit{c\`{a}dl\`{a}g)} stochastic processes and the space of all random configurations drawn according to an LCM $\mathcal{G}_r(\psi,n)$.
 We say that a sequence of random variables $Y_n\to \infty $ \textit{with high probability (w.h.p.)} if $P(Y_n>k)\to 1$ for any $k>0$.
 Let $0 < T < \infty$.
-We make the following assumptions: \begin{enumerate}[label=(A\arabic*),leftmargin=*] \item For $0<t\le T$, $X_{S\bullet}(t)\to \infty$ $w.h.p.$ \item The fractions of initially susceptible, infected, and recovered nodes converge, respectively, to some $\alpha_S$, $\alpha_I$, $\alpha_R$ $\in [0,1]$, i.e.
+We make the following assumptions: \begin{enumerate}[label=(A\arabic*),leftmargin=*] \item For $0<t\le T$, $\XSdot(t)\to \infty$ $w.h.p.$ \item The fractions of initially susceptible, infected, and recovered nodes converge, respectively, to some $\alpha^S$, $\alpha^I$, $\alpha^R$ $\in [0,1]$, i.e.

-Furthermore, $\alpha_S>0$, $\alpha_I>0$, and the initially infected and recovered nodes are chosen randomly. \item $\sum_\bk ||\bk||^2 p_\bk<\infty.$ \end{enumerate}
+Furthermore, $\alpha^S>0$, $\alpha^I>0$, and the initially infected and recovered nodes are chosen randomly. \item $\sum_\bk ||\bk||^2 p_\bk<\infty.$ \end{enumerate}

-The assumption \ref{A1} implies that, for large graphs, the infection does not overtake the graph.
-That is, some proportion of the individuals remain susceptible on $[0,T]$ and, hence, $\theta$ is well-defined in \eqref{eq:th}.
-Furthermore, it implies that the average $j$-degree of a randomly chosen node, i.e. $\p_j\psi(\one)$, is positive since $0 < \liminf n^{-1}X_{S\bullet} \le \p\psi(\one)$.
+The assumption \ref{A1} implies that, for large graphs, some proportion of the individuals remain susceptible on $[0,T]$ and, hence, $\Xth$ is well-defined in \eqref{eq:th}.
+Furthermore, it implies that the average $j$-degree of a randomly chosen node, i.e. $\p_j\psi(\one)$, is positive since $\bm{0} < \liminf n^{-1}\XSdot \le \bm{\p\psi}(\one)$.

-Assumption \ref{A3} implies that the initial conditions for the dyads, scaled by $n$, also converge in probability, i.e.
+Assumption \ref{A3} implies that the initial conditions for the dyads, scaled by $n$, also converge in probability, i.e. where, for the deactivating layers $j = 1,\hdots,m$,